lmweber/PrinciplesSTA/introduction.Rmd

 ## Bioconductor

-[Bioconductor](http://bioconductor.org/) is an **open source** and **open development** project, providing a cohesive yet flexible framework for analyzing high-throughput genomics data in R. The Bioconductor project consists of almost 2000 contributed R packages, as well as core infrastructure maintained by the Bioconductor Core Team, providing a rich analysis environment for users.
+[Bioconductor](http://bioconductor.org/) is an **open source** and **open development** project, providing a cohesive yet flexible framework for analyzing high-throughput genomics data in R. The Bioconductor project consists of around 2000 contributed R packages, as well as core infrastructure maintained by the Bioconductor Core Team, providing a rich analysis environment for users.

 One of the main advantages of Bioconductor is the modularity and open development philosophy.
 R packages implementing analysis methods are contributed by numerous research groups, with the Bioconductor Core Team coordinating the overall project and maintaining infrastructure such as data object structures and package testing infrastructure.
 A key feature is that contributed packages are required to use consistent data structures, such as the [SingleCellExperiment](http://bioconductor.org/packages/release/bioc/vignettes/SingleCellExperiment/inst/doc/intro.html) or [SpatialExperiment](https://github.com/drighelli/SpatialExperiment) object classes, which allows packages to interact nicely (e.g. output from one package can easily be provided as input to another package).
 In addition, Bioconductor packages are required to have comprehensive documentation, including "vignettes" (long-form examples including R code).